StableBet

 Star Sports vs the BOG Bookmakers

-Bet365 opens BOG at 08:00 UK time on the day of the race and covers UK and Irish racing, with some extension to international meetings.
+Bet365 opens BOG at 08:00 UK time on the day of the race and covers UK and Irish racing, with extension to some international meetings.
 Paddy Power runs BOG from 08:00 on UK and Irish racing, on an opt-in basis.
 William Hill's BOG is documented from 08:00 in its January 2025 terms.
-Betfred is slightly different — it extends BOG to some selected international racing alongside UK and Irish, making it the widest-coverage BOG on the list.
+Betfred extends BOG to some selected international racing alongside UK and Irish, making it the widest-coverage BOG on the list.
 Coral and Ladbrokes cover UK and Irish racing plus UK greyhounds, both activating at 08:00.

-The important fine print on any BOG feature is the cap on how much the BOG enhancement can pay out in a day.
-William Hill runs a £25,000-a-day cap.
-Paddy Power is the strictest at £1,000 per day.
-Coral caps around £50,000 and Ladbrokes at roughly £2,500 per day on BOG enhancements.
-For most punters these caps are high enough never to matter.
-For a big-staker working Cheltenham week, they can matter — and they are one reason a racing portfolio usually includes more than one BOG bookmaker.
+BOG enhancements come with daily payout caps.
+William Hill runs a ยฃ25,000-a-day cap.
+Paddy Power is the strictest at ยฃ1,000 per day.
+Coral caps around ยฃ50,000 and Ladbrokes at roughly ยฃ2,500 per day on BOG enhancements.
+For most punters these caps are high enough not to matter; for big-stakers, they're one reason a serious racing portfolio usually includes more than one BOG bookmaker.

 Ante-post and non-runner policies